kubu4/fish546_2015/draft_product/methods.md

 A Bowtie (v2.1.0) sequence index was created using the Crassostrea gigas genome FASTA file from Ensembl: Crassostrea_gigas.GCA_000297895.1.24.dna_sm.genome.fa.
 TopHat (v2.0.13.OSX_x86_64), using default parameters was used to align the reads to the Bowtie sequence index.
 The two sets of reads (pre- and post-heat shock) were aligned separately.
 Each TopHat output was directed to seperate directories.
 The TopHat analysis produced an output file called ```accepted_hits.bam```, which was used in subsequent steps in the RNA-seq workflow.

-> Should I have a supplemental file that lists the default parameters?

-> Should I have done separate alignments for each FASTQ file to represent the biological replicates?

-> i.e. at what stage should the data be "pooled" into the two different treatments?

-> Regardless, should probably align all separately to assess individual variation within treatments...

-> Need to figure out what to do with all the bed files now.

-> Will I be doing anything with splice junction info?

 ###Sequence Annotation

 Sequences were identified with blastx (v?) by comparing them to the Swiss-Prot (downloaded DATE) protein database.
 Annotated sequences were further annotated using gene ontologies (GO) to categorize putative functions.